15 Secrets Grocery Stores Really Don’t Want You to Know

 That’s evident in mottos such as the one for Publix: “Where shopping is a pleasure.”
 Not surprisingly, that can make you want to spend more time strolling the aisles.

-While that’s no secret, there are a host of things that grocery stores do to make it hard to hold on to your hard-earned cash.
+While that’s no secret, there are a host of things that grocery stores do to make it hard to keep more cash in your wallet.

 They play music to influence your mood